All Episodes

 That's why the people are so frustrated with Washington.

-If more people understood that whatever is going to be the the law of the land for them, Congress has exempted themselves from it.
+If more people understood that whatever is going to be the law of the land for them, Congress has exempted themselves from it.

-Uh you want three points you wanted to say in closing.
+You want three points you wanted to say in closing.

-Uh real pleasure, honor to have you here.
+Real pleasure, honor to have you here.

-Uh y you you've got Senate activity all afternoon.
+You've got Senate activity all afternoon.

 When do you get some rest?

-Uh keep fighting this fight.
+Keep fighting this fight.

 We had a vote.

-Uh You know, I would rather it Friday.
+You know, I would rather it Friday.

 And I think Friday afternoon is a great time to capture the American people.

-Saturday people are watching football.
+Saturday, people are watching football.

 People are distracted.

-I I think the Democrats and a fair amount of Republicans would like it Saturday because they don't want the American people engaged.
+I think the Democrats and a fair amount of Republicans would like it Saturday because they don't want the American people engaged.

-I want to pick the maximum time for the maximum number of Americans to follow exactly what's happening and know exactly where every Senator votes.
+I want to pick the maximum time for the maximum number of Americans to follow exactly what's happening and know exactly where every senator votes.

 Pretty comprehensive.